adessoSE/softauthn/README.md

-# jafido
+# softauthn-java

-jafido provides an implementation of the [WebAuthn](https://www.w3.org/TR/2021/REC-webauthn-2-20210408/) API and a software authenticator in Java, using the [`java-webauthn-server`](https://developers.yubico.com/java-webauthn-server/) library for data models.
+softauthn provides an implementation of the [WebAuthn](https://www.w3.org/TR/2021/REC-webauthn-2-20210408/) API and a software authenticator in Java, using the [`java-webauthn-server`](https://developers.yubico.com/java-webauthn-server/) library for data models.
 This makes it especially well-suited to interface with code that uses that same library.